DNV Software Engineer Salary in Greater Oslo Region | NOK 609K-NOK 676K+ | Levels.fyi

 The median Software Engineer compensation in Greater Oslo Region package at DNV totals NOK 676K per year.
-View the base salary, stock, and bonus breakdowns for DNV's total compensation packages.
+View the base salary, equity, and bonus breakdowns for DNV's total compensation packages.
 Last updated: 11/6/2025

 Company